Sunday, July 7, 2024

 Supplies:

-1. I ordered a Lazy Susan, 18 Inch Plastic Rotating Turntable (Icasa brand with Steel Ball Bearings, ABS+PC Material, 66 Lbs Capacity) from Amazon.
+1. Order a Lazy Susan, 18 Inch Plastic Rotating Turntable (Icasa brand with Steel Ball Bearings, ABS+PC Material, 66 lbs Capacity) from Amazon.

-2. At Lowes I had a 4x4x 1/2 sheet of plywood cut down to 36 x 36 inches.
-I also bought two 8ft by 3/4 inch pieces of pine trim for the edges.
+2. Lowes will cut a 4x4x 1/2 sheet of plywood down to 36 x 36 inches.
+Pick up two 8ft by 3/4 inch pieces of pine trim for the edges.
+You will also need a small can of Minwax Wood Finish, color of your choice.

 Steps:

-Third, glue two of the trim edges onto the plywood.
+Third, glue and clamp the first piece of trim onto the plywood.
 Gluing tip: Put strips of clear packing tape under the edges when gluing.
 This enables easy separation once the glue has dried.
+Here's a photo of how I clamped the trim to the plywood.

-Fifth, glue the felt to the board (before adding the last two edges).
-I used Gorilla spray glue for this step.
-Fold half over, spray glue on board and back of felt; fold other half and repeat.
+Sixth, glue the felt to the board.
+Use spray glue for this step.
+Fold half over, spray glue on board and the back of the felt; fold other half and repeat.

 Sixth, attach Lazy Susan hardware to the bottom -- and it's done!